Hearing aid handling skills not necessarily related to experienceHearing aid handling skills not necessarily related to experience

 To start, here are some basic maintenance tips for your hearing aids:

 If you’re still having trouble with your hearing aids or you want to make sure you’re handling them properly, the best thing to do is to consult with a professional.
-Use our extensive consumer-reviewed directory to find a hearing care professional in your area who can make sure you're getting the most from your hearing aid investment.
+Use our extensive consumer-reviewed directory to find hearing specialists and audiologists near you.